sempasha/super-dns-lookup/README.md

 # ⚡ Super dns.lookup

-NodeJS [dns.lookup][docs-dns-lookup] compatible function without threads pool usage, with customizable cache, resolver, fallback strategies and hosts file support.
+NodeJS built-in [dns.lookup][docs-dns-lookup] compatible function without threads pool usage, with customizable cache, resolver, hosts file support, error handling strategies, and more.

 ## 💡 Motivation

 NodeJS built-in [dns][docs-dns] module has [dns.lookup][docs-dns-lookup] function to resolve domain names into IP addresses.
 This built-in function appears to be default address resolution method for most network related modules of NodeJS.
-It implicitly used every time:
+It implicitly used every time you:

-- you make HTTP(S) request with [http.request][docs-http-request];
+- Make HTTP(S) request with [http.request][docs-http-request];
-- or establish new connection with [net.Socket#connect][docs-net-socket-connect];
+- Establish new connection with [net.Socket#connect][docs-net-socket-connect];
-- or send data over UDP with [dgram.Socket#send][docs-dgram-socket-send].
+- Send data over UDP with [dgram.Socket#send][docs-dgram-socket-send].

-Function [dns.lookup][docs-dns-lookup] seems to be asynchronous and non blocking.
-But according to [implementation considerations][docs-dns-lookup-implementation], [dns.lookup][docs-dns-lookup] calls synchronous [getaddrinfo][docs-getaddrinfo], which performs via worker threads pool and default pool size is 4 threads.
+The [dns.lookup][docs-dns-lookup] function seems to be asynchronous and non blocking.
+However, according to [implementation considerations][docs-dns-lookup-implementation], [dns.lookup][docs-dns-lookup] calls synchronous [getaddrinfo][docs-getaddrinfo], which operates via worker threads pool and by default pool has 4 threads only.

 Threads pool turns in bottleneck when becomes busy by:

-- slow DNS queries, e.g. when a DNS server is overloaded or an authoritative server issues;
+- Slow DNS queries, e.g. when a DNS server is overloaded or an authoritative server issues;
-- slow crypto, fs or zlib calls.
+- Slow crypto, fs or zlib calls.

-Please, consider reading of [Don't Block the Event Loop (or the Worker Pool)][docs-block-working-pool].
+Please, consider reading [Don't Block the Event Loop (or the Worker Pool)][docs-block-working-pool].

 💡 The idea of this library is implement [dns.lookup][docs-dns-lookup] compatible function which does not reply on threads pool, and it is based on [dns.resolve4][docs-dns-resolve4] and [dns.resolve6][docs-dns-resolve6] functions.
 It is exactly what NodeJS documentation recommends to do.